digital-asset/daml-finance/docs/source/packages/interfaces/daml-finance-interface-types-common.rst

 Daml.Finance.Interface.Types.Common
 ###################################

-This package mainly contains common types.
+This package contains common type definitions.
 They are defined in the following modules:

 - :ref:`Common <module-daml-finance-interface-types-common-types-55444>`:
   Various types related to keys, observers, parties, identifiers and quantities, which are